Can Guinea Pigs Eat Spinach? (How Much is Safe?)

 How Often Can Guinea Pigs Eat Spinach?

-Guinea pigs can eat one mature spinach leaf or half a dozen baby spinach leaves once or twice a week.
-Do not feed spinach to your guinea pig every day due to the high level of oxalates.
+Guinea pigs can eat one mature spinach leaf or half a dozen baby spinach leaves once or twice a month.
+It’s not safe to feed spinach to your guinea pig every day due to the high level of oxalates.

 Spread out the days you feed spinach and avoid offering it on back-to-back days.
-It’s also best to avoid giving other foods high in calcium around the same time as spinach.
+It’s also best to avoid giving other foods high in oxalates like Swiss chard, beets, raspberries, etc around the same time as spinach.

 Do Guinea Pigs Like Spinach?